Limited liability partnership: Worldwide

-In some countries, an LLP must have at least one person known as a "general partner", who has unlimited liability for the company.
+In some jurisdictions, an LLP must have at least one person known as a "general partner", who has unlimited liability for the company.

 There is considerable difference between LLPs as constituted in the U.S. and those introduced in the UK under the Limited Liability Partnerships Act 2000 and adopted elsewhere.
 The UK LLP is, despite its name, specifically legislated as a corporate body rather than as a partnership.

 Australia

 Partnerships are governed on a state-by-state basis in Australia.
 In Queensland, a limited liability partnership is composed of at least one general partner and one limited partner.
 It is thus similar to what is called a limited partnership in many countries.

 Canada

 All provinces and territories—except Yukon, Prince Edward Island, and Nunavut—permit LLPs for lawyers and accountants.
 In British Columbia, the Partnership Amendment Act, 2004 (Bill 35) permits LLPs for lawyers, accountants, and other professionals, as well as businesses.